 I’m a huge fan of collecting stitch patterns, as well as creating my own.
 Just take a look at some the crochet books I’ve written, and you’ll get a sense of how much value I give to stitch dictionaries!

 As we wrap up Crochetville‘s month-long blog tour for National Crochet Month (AND National Craft Month!), I’m offering a free mini crochet stitch dictionary which I hope you’ll enjoy.
 Get it now, because this is a time-limited offer!
+(SORRY-the time has expired, but please sign up for my newsletter anyway!)

 I invite you to sign up for my newsletter so you can hear about my latest adventures in designing and teaching.
 There will be announcements of new books and online classes coming up very soon, so don’t miss out!